Harmony is artistic, detail-oriented and confident. “She’s very smart, and thinks she's right about everything,” said her mom, Ashley.

 She is a great debater.
 I love to debate, but she even stumps me sometimes.

-Families, like Harmony's, will never receive a bill from St. Jude for anything.
+Families, like Harmony's, will never receive a bill from St. Jude for treatment, travel, housing or food.

 Harmony honed her debate skills at school where she would walk back and forth to classes.
 It was on these walks where the first ominous signs that something was wrong first appeared: Harmony was having to sit down for multiple breaks and was short of breath, nauseated — “just in pain and uncomfortable altogether,” said her mom.